 (3)

 where k is permeability in mD and  is porosity.
-Clearly this relationship has limited applicability because the porosity can vary by a factor of over 100 for the same porosity.
+According to this equation, at least 8.6% porosity is needed to provide a minimum permeability (i.e. 1md) for injection.
+Clearly this relationship has limited applicability because the permeability can vary by a factor of over 100 for the same porosity.
 Nevertheless, we use this relationship as a reference, and use equations 1 and 2 and the mineralogy of the Tangbe sedimentary rocks to calculate porosity and permeability.
 These calculated values all lie close to but below the best-fit line of the Kingfish Formation porosity-permeability data.

 Our conclusion is that equations 1 and 2 give a reasonable estimate of porosity-permeability relations in arenites, but that the large spread in permeability at all porosities means that no one porosity-permeability curve can adequately represent the likely range in natural reservoirs.
 To account for this range, and to evaluate the effect of permeability, we use two sets of permeability values.
 Those calculated directly from Equations 1 and 2 are noted as “low permeability,” and another set of porosity-permeability data (“high permeability”) is also used in our model where all permeabilities are increased by 5 times.
 This additional set of permeability data is beneficial in that the relationship between VRF and permeability is key to this study and the two data sets allow us to illustrate the large effect of the permeability-porosity relationship.
-Our selected range of values is nevertheless small in comparison to the likely natural range as illustrated in Figure .
+Our selected range of values is nevertheless small in comparison to the likely natural range as illustrated in Fig. 1.
+Further discussion of permeability and its effects is provided in the Results section.

 Hydrogeological setting and model

 The mafic volcanic rock fragment percent of the Nepal samples ranges from 1.6% to 32.3%.
-Reservoir porosities and permeabilities are calculated for each sample and then listed in Table 5.
-Brine compositions are obtained by pre-equilibrating 1.0 mol/L NaCl saline water with respective corresponding mineralogy assemblage for 10 years.
+Reservoir porosities and permeabilities are calculated for each sample and then listed in Table 4.
+Brine compositions are obtained by pre-equilibrating 1.0 mol/L NaCl saline water with the respective corresponding mineral assemblage for 10 years.
 All simulations are run initially with a 1-D model with radial symmetry.
 The model is therefore in some sense a 2-D model, but we refer to it as 1-D because the fluids are not allowed to segregate vertically due to buoyancy forces.
-We have run 2-D radial models as well, and the differences between 1-D and 2-D models are minor regarding the problem we are looking at.
+We have run 2-D radial models as well, and the differences between 1-D and 2-D models are relatively small and discussed further below.
 Initial reservoir pressure is set at constant 200 bar with a formation temperature of 75 oC.
 This temperature is calculated for a depth of 2 km, given a land surface temperature of 15 oC and a geothermal gradient of 30 oC/km.
 Formation thickness is set to 40m.
 Continuous injection is assumed to take place over a period of 100 years at a constant injection rate of 1 megaton CO2 per year.
-However, as the reservoir permeability decreases (with increasing VRF), injection pressure needs to be increased to achieve the same injection rate of 1 Mt/yr.
+For the lower reservoir permeabilities that are associated with our model rocks with higher VRF, injection pressure needs to be increased to achieve the same injection rate of 1 Mt/yr.
 We set a maximum injection pressure of 390 bar (39 MPa).
 In cases where the reservoir permeability is too low to allow injection of 1 Mt/y CO2 at this injection pressure, the injection pressure is set at 39 MPa and the rate is decreased to be consistent with the permeability.
-Geochemical transport simulations are continued until 1000 years; this is an arbitrary cutoff chosen to limit the computational time for the models.
+Geochemical transport simulations are continued until 1000 years; an arbitrary cutoff chosen to limit the computational time for the models and to allow us to compare the amount of CO2 mineralized in a specified amount of time.

 Modeling Approach